 In My Neck of the Woods

 In my neck of the woods, ask any cocktail aficionado about the Grasshopper and you’ll get the version that has been popular here for decades.
-In Wisconsin we prefer the quintessential Grasshopper that is a blended ice cream drink, a glorified milkshake if you will, that substitutes ice cream for the regular cream used to make a Grasshopper with.
+In Wisconsin we prefer the quintessential Grasshopper that is a blended ice cream drink, a glorified milkshake if you will, that substitutes ice cream for the regular cream used to make a classic Grasshopper.

-Some people may regard ice cream cocktails as your Grandma’s drink or they may feel that the Grasshopper and the like are the ultimate guilty pleasure, a grown up milkshake, that is slowly sipped after a delicious meal or to be enjoy just because you want too.
-Either way, other popular Wisconsin cocktails are, the Brandy Old Fashioned, the Brandy Alexander, the Grasshopper, the Golden Cadillac and the Pink Squirrel.
+Some people may regard ice cream cocktails as your Grandma’s drink or an old ladies drink.
+They may feel that the Grasshopper and the like, are the ultimate guilty pleasure.
+A grown up milkshake that is slowly sipped after a delicious meal.
+Some feel that ice cream drinks are to be enjoy just because you want too, like other popular Wisconsin cocktails.
+Such as the Brandy Old Fashioned, Brandy Alexander, the Grasshopper, Golden Cadillac and/or the Pink Squirrel.

 The Pink Squirrel, a cousin of the Grasshopper, is a blend of crème de noyaux, crème de cacao and ice cream.
 The Pink Squirrel was invented at a cocktail bar in Milwaukee.
 The after-dinner ice cream cocktail is a cherished tradition here in Wisconsin.
 A true favorite among patrons of supper clubs all over the Dairy State.